Hewlett-Packard: 1970s

 The HP 3000 was an advanced stack-based design for a business computing server, later redesigned with RISC technology.
-The HP 2640 series of smart and intelligent terminals introduced forms-based interfaces to ASCII terminals, and also introduced screen labeled function keys, now commonly used on gas pumps and bank ATMs.
+The HP 2640 series of smart and intelligent terminals introduced forms-based interfaces to ASCII terminals, and also introduced screen labeled function keys.
 The HP 2640 series included one of the first bit mapped graphics displays that, when combined with the HP 2100 21MX F-Series microcoded Scientific Instruction Set, enabled the first commercial WYSIWYG presentation program, BRUNO, that later became the program HP-Draw on the HP 3000.
 Although scoffed at in the formative days of computing, HP surpassed IBM as the world's largest technology vendor in terms of sales.

 HP was identified by Wired magazine as the producer of the world's first device to be called a personal computer: the Hewlett-Packard 9100A, introduced in 1968.
 HP called it a desktop calculator because, as Hewlett said: "If we had called it a computer, it would have been rejected by our customers' computer gurus because it didn't look like an IBM.
 We therefore decided to call it a calculator, and all such nonsense disappeared."
 An engineering triumph at the time, the logic circuit was produced without any integrated circuits, and the CPU assembly was entirely executed in discrete components.
 With CRT display, magnetic-card storage, and printer, the price was around $5,000.
-The machine's keyboard was a cross between that of a scientific calculator and an adding machine.
+The machine's keyboard was a cross between the keyboard of a scientific calculator and the keyboard of an adding machine.
 There was no alphabetic keyboard.

-Apple co-founder Steve Wozniak originally designed the Apple I computer while working at HP and offered it to them under their right of first refusal to his work; they did not take it up as the company wanted to stay in scientific, business, and industrial markets.
+Apple co-founder Steve Wozniak originally designed the Apple I computer while working at HP and offered it to them under their right of first refusal to his work.
+They did not take it up as the company wanted to stay in scientific, business, and industrial markets.
 Wozniak said that HP "turned him down five times", but that his loyalty to HP made him hesitant to start Apple with Steve Jobs.